Sondremi/Simple-Weather-App/README.md

 Then uses MET Weather API to retrive the temperature

 # TODO
-* Add your Google Maps Geocoding API in FetchCoordinates.kt
+* Add your Google Maps Geocoding API-key in FetchCoordinates.kt